ChindeaOne/SkyblockCollectionTracker/README.md

 # Skyblock Collection Tracker Mod!
+# The server is down for now so no one can actually use the mod!
+I'm sorry for the inconveniences!
 Massive thanks to nea89 for the wiki!
 It taught me a lot about minecraft modding. https://moddev.nea.moe